jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

             my_expectation = 11
             reality == my_expectation

-  Why is the test still green?
+  why is the test still green?

 * I want the test to fail when I write a statement that is NOT :ref:`True<test_what_is_true>`.
 I change it to an `assert statement`_

   .. code-block:: python
     :lineno-start: 6
-    :emphasize-lines: 3
+    :emphasize-lines: 4
     :emphasize-text: assert

         def test_what_is_an_assertion(self):